EOEPCA/document-notification-automation/docs/usage/producing.md

 As presented in the architecture section event producers can be any application running inside Kubernetes as long as it can `HTTP POST` events to a resolved `Sink`.

 The recommended approach in EOEPCA+ is the usage of `SinkBindings` for connecting existing applications to the notification system.
-This method allows extended flexibility without requiring seminifative changes to the code base.
+This method allows extended flexibility without requiring significant changes to the code base.

 In order for applications to be compatible with the `SinkBinding` approach they must follow the following conventions: